LivingStories-DevTeam/Living-Stories-App/reports/team_contribution_draft.md

 #### Selenium Tests:

+Selenium test cases are created for easily repeatable testing for web application.

+For more details, users can [follow](https://github.com/SWE574-G3/Living-Stories-App/tree/main/selenium_test_cases) the instructions and try it themselves.

+Test results of the screenshot is shared below.

 #### Manual Tests:

 Every team member tested the functionalties that we have implemented in the production environment with real users.